neondatabase/website/content/docs/postgres/query-performance.md

 If the `file_cache_hit_ratio` is below 99%, your working set (your most frequently accessed data) may not be adequately in memory.
 This could be due to your Postgres instance not having sufficient memory.

-To increase available memory in Neon, you can increase the size of your compute.
+To increase available memory for a POstgres instance in Neon, you can increase the size of your compute.
 Larger computes have larger local file caches.
 For information about selecting an appropriate compute size in Neon, refer to [How to size your compute](/docs/manage/endpoints#how-to-size-your-compute).

 Remember that the local file cache statistics are for the entire compute, not specific databases or tables.
 A Neon compute runs an instance of Postgres, which can have multiple databases and tables.